arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 frequency [(2,return True), (1,return False)]
 ```

-Here's an F# example for emitting lists with two elements (bewteen `1` and `100`), with the restriction that the two elements are different:
+Here's an F# example for emitting lists of tuples of values bewteen `1` and `100`, with the restriction that the two elements in each tuple are different:

 ```fsharp
 Gen.choose (1, 100)